 Avoiding the Accordion Hiccups

 After hearing many professionals and students changing air direction indiscriminately and incorrectly for many years, I felt it was time for a pedagogical discussion on this topic.
 By indiscriminately, I mean changing air directions whenever it is convenient for the player, rather than according to what is musically correct.
-I hate to burst some bubbles out there, but I'd estimate that at least half of the players are using the bellows incorrectly and engaging in "cutting air."
+I hate to burst some bubbles out there, but I'd estimate that at least half of the players are using the bellows incorrectly and engaging in "breaking air."

 It's a Wind Instrument